 Simple preparations can help you make the most of your holiday and avoid getting sick.
-To learn more or to book a Medisys pre-travel health consultation, contact us at 1-800-361-3493 or click here to book.
+To learn more or to book a Medisys pre-travel health consultation, click here.

 Here are Dr. Jay Keystone's top 10 tips for safe travels: